Dancaboosemc/Connect4/README.md

 ## Status
 Austin - Out due to Emergency

+Status for (Dan, Max, Israel):

+Spotify Application will be terminated for new project

 Due to Inexperiance of team and missing member, remaining member are investigating changing projects to improving existing code for a game of checkers checkers

+Locating a java checkers game that will be improved

 ## Inspiration
 We are doing this becauuse the provided playlist creator on spotify has some flaws that could be improved upon.